 Legislative & Communications Director

-State receives $42.5 million federal grant to advance development of Minnesota-made health insurance exchange
+Minnesota receives $39 million federal grant to continue development of a Minnesota health insurance exchange

-ST. PAUL, MN – Minnesota Management and Budget (MMB) announced today that the state has received a $42.5 million federal grant to continue the design and development of a Minnesota health insurance exchange.
-Prior to today, Minnesota had secured three federal grants totaling $28.5 million to plan and develop a health insurance exchange.
+ST. PAUL, MN – Minnesota Management and Budget (MMB) announced today that Minnesota has received a $39 million federal grant from the U.S. Department of Health and Human Services (HHS) to continue design and development of a Minnesota health insurance exchange.

-More than 1 million Minnesotans are expected to access quality, affordable health insurance through Minnesota’s Health Insurance Exchange, saving $1 billion every year on health care costs.
-The exchange will serve the needs of individuals and small employers.
+The exchange is a new health insurance marketplace where individuals, families and small employers will be able to access quality health coverage.
+The Exchange will empower more than 1 million Minnesotans to choose the health insurance they need at a price they can afford, saving $1 billion every year on health care costs.
 It will facilitate enrollment in public health insurance and private insurance products, calculate eligibility for tax credits and allow Minnesotans to shop and compare between insurance products.
 The Exchange will also provide information on quality of health insurers and health care providers.

 Enrollment in the Minnesota Health Insurance Exchange begins October 1, 2013.
-For more information about the new online health insurance marketplace, how it will benefit Minnesota consumers and businesses, and how to provide input or learn more about the stakeholder process visit the Minnesota Health Insurance Exchange website.
+For more information about the new online health insurance marketplace, how it will benefit Minnesota consumers and businesses, and how to provide input or learn more about the stakeholder process visit www.mn.gov/HealthInsuranceExchange.